->

 COBOS, A., 1979.
 Fauna ibérica de coleópteros Buprestidae.
 Consejo Superior de Investigaciones Científicas.
 Madrid.
 364 pp., 60 lám.

-Doctoral theses need to have been published; unpublished theses do not constitute a publication and therefore should be avoided as bibliographical references.
+Doctoral theses need to have been published, at least, in public digital repositories, having persistent identifications (ISBN, DOI, Handle); unpublished theses do not constitute a publication and therefore should be avoided as bibliographical references.

 c) For a book chapter:

-If an author’s name has two initials they should be written together (e.g. MAGURAN, A.E.).
+In all cases, if an author´s name has two initials they should be written together without a space (e.g., MAGURRAN, A.E.).

-The titles of articles or books that originally were not written in the Roman alphabet shall be written in English or Spanish, indicating in brackets the original language of the title.
+The titles of articles or books that originally were not written in the Latin alphabet should be written in English or Spanish, indicating the original language of the title in brackets.

-9) Appendix, if one exists, should be enumerated with Arabic numerals.
-It is recommended, in faunistic works, to include an appendix indicating the localities mentioned and their UTM coordinates if possible.
+10. Appendix, if there is one, should be numbered with Arabic numerals (e.g., Appendix 1).
+It is recommended, in faunistic works, to include an appendix indicating the localities mentioned and their UTM or MGRS coordinates if possible.

-10) Ilustrations and tables.
+11. Illustrations and tables.
 Drawings, graphs, maps, or photographs will be published as figures.
-In the text, the figures in parenthesis should be abbreviated “Fig.” (Figs., if they are several) followed by Arabic numerals.
+In the text, figures referred to in parenthesis should be abbreviated "Fig." (Figs., if more than one) followed by Arabic numerals (e.g., Fig. 1).
 Tables should be accompanied by Roman numerals.
-Figures and Tables should follow a single correlative enumeration when cited in the text, at least at first mention.
+Figures and tables should be numbered in the order in which they are first referred to in the text.

-The drawings, diagrams, or graphs are presented in the original or in a computerized version in a standard format (TIFF, JPEG) with a minimum resolution of 1200 dpi for figures in black and white, or 300 dpi for photographs.
-These can be grouped in plates with a size equal to that of one page of the journal (c.
-19.5 x 13.0 cm), leaving space for the legend.
+Drawings, diagrams, or graphs should be in a standard graphic format (TIFF, JPEG) with a minimum resolution of 1200 dpi for figures in black and white, or 300 dpi for photographs.
+These can be grouped into plates with a size equal to that of one page of the journal (c.
+19.5 × 13.0 cm), leaving space for the legend.

-Neither photos nor figures in colour will be published in the printed version, unless the author pays the expenses involved.
-Colour will be published with no additional cost in the electronic version.
+Neither photos nor figures in colour can be published in the printed version, unless the author pays the expenses involved.
+Colour will be published at no additional cost in the electronic version.

 Each abbreviation used in an illustration, table, or appendix should be explained in the legend.